General Care and handy Tips:

 The watch face.
 Some have luminous indices and luminous hands that will glow in the dark and allow you to read the time in the dark.

 No watch is absolutely shockproof.
-Most watches are shock resistant and will withstand everyday gentle knocks.
+Most watches are shock resistant and will withstand everyday use to extreme condition.

 No watch is absolutley waterproof.
 Most watch cases are tested for leakage using air or water pressure.
 Generally, the water resistance of your watch depends on the type of watch, for example: Sports Watch, Fashion Watch, or Dress Watch.
 The Water resistance is measured in ATM’s or in Meters (depth under water): e.g. 3ATM = 30m, 20ATM=200m.
-Diving watches are typically 20ATM or water resistant to 200m depth or more and can withstand substantial water pressure.
-The figures quoted above are based on static laboratory tests to the stated depth for a short period only, and most watches are not designed for prolonged activity in water, with the exception of professional Divers watches.
-For instance, actual pressure at impact with water when diving into a pool, is far greater than stated laboratory test results.
+Diving watches are typically 20ATM + or water resistant 200m + depth and can withstand substantial water pressure.

 As above.
 It is the more generally used description for all types of watches.
 Most watches are 3ATM (30m) or 5ATM (50m) and are able to withstand accidental splashing with water.
 Please refer to the Water Resistance Guide